-Surprise cupcakes must have some kind of a surprise!
-In order to be a surprise you can’t be able to see it.
-This is the reason I put the surprise in the middle of the cupcake.
-It can be place in before baking or after the baking depending on the surprise.
+Have you ever learned how to make surprise cupcakes?
+The name means it must give you some kind of amazement when you bite into it!
+In order to be a amazed you can’t be able to see it; this is the reason I place something in the middle were it cannot be seen.
+It can be placed in before baking or after the baking depending on your recipe.

-The first recipe is surprise cupcakes made from a caramel cake recipe.
-It is actually a yellow cake recipe which I bake in the giant muffin tins and frost with brown sugar icing.
+The first recipe is cupcakes made from a caramel cake recipe.
+It is actually a yellow cake recipe which I bake in the cupcakes tins and frost with brown sugar icing.
 I place miniature Snickers bars in the center before baking; they go well with the yellow cake.
 You can also bake these plain and when cold cut some from center and insert decorative candy like Easter egg, Christmas candy or Halloween candy.
 Then you would replace the cut out part of the cupcake and frost over top.
+You will love learning how to make surprise cupcakes.

 Preheat oven to 350F degrees.

-Grease and flour giant cupcake tin or use paper liners.
+Grease and flour regular size cupcake tin or use paper liners.
+NOTE: Snickers stick some to paper liners

 Melt butter in the milk and set aside.

-Combine In a mixing bowl the beaten eggs and sugar; add the flour mixture and continue beating until flour is absorbed.
+Combine In a mixing bowl the beaten eggs and sugar; add the flour mixture alternate with milk mixture to egg mixture.

 Add vanilla and make sure all mixture is blended well.

-Spoon batter into prepared pan about 1/3 full; Place mini Snickers bar in cupcake and spoon batter on top to 2/3 full.
+Place scant 1/4 cup batter in each cupcake; place mini Snickers bar in each cupcake and spoon batter on top to 2/3 full.
+NOTE: Batter is thin.

 NOTE: If you choose to insert surprise after baking let the cakes cool completely.
 Cut a section out of the cakes and insert candy; replace the cutout part and frost over the top.